day8/re-frame/docs/SubscriptionsCleanup.md

 Now, you think and design abstractly for a living, and that repetition will feel uncomfortable.
 It will call to you like a Siren: "refaaaaactoooor meeeee".
 "Maaaake it DRYYYY".
 So here's my tip:  tie yourself to the mast and sail on.
-That repetition is fine.
+That repetition is good.
 It is serving a purpose.
 Just sail on.

-The very WORST thing you can do is to flex your magnificent abstraction muscles and create something like this:
+The WORST thing you can do is to flex your magnificent abstraction muscles and create something like this:
 ```clj
 (reg-sub